In court, former Nissan executive Kelly denies helping Ghosn hide earnings

 Ghosn escaped to Lebanon in Dec.
 2019 hidden in carry-on luggage on a private jet that flew out of Kansai Airport, while he awaited trial on charges of financial wrongdoing, including understating his compensation in financial statements.

-Kelly and Ghosn, who also denies the charges, have both said they are victims of a boardroom coup by former colleagues worried the latter would push through a merger between Nissan (7201.T) and Renault SA (RENA.PA), its largest shareholder.
+Kelly and Ghosn, who also denies the charges, have both said they are victims of a boardroom coup by former colleagues worried the latter would push through a merger between Nissan and Renault SA, its largest shareholder.

 Taking the witness stand for the first time since his trial began in September, Kelly said, “I didn’t conspire with Mr. Ghosn or other people,” according to a court pool report.